-When you franchise a restaurant, fitness facility, retail store, or any other chain establishment, you are subject to a set of laws regarding the operations of that business.
-Franchise laws govern the sales, trademarks, registrations, grounds for termination, payments, and other common legal issues that may arise in a franchise situation, and are regulated by both state-level agencies and the U.S. Federal Trade Commission.
+When you franchise a restaurant, a fitness facility, a retail store, or any other business, you are subject to a specific set of laws and regulations.
+Franchise laws may govern the sale of franchises, the termination of franchises, and many other common legal issues that arise in any franchise relationship.

-A business is considered a franchise when the business owner is permitted to use another company’s trademarks, logos, and name, and when the franchising company keeps some control over the business’ day to day operations.
-Many companies that franchise to individual owners, for instance, retain the right to approve of the business location, dictate how a business looks, and have control over basic operations, including sales techniques, opening hours, promotions, and training.
+A business may be considered a franchise when the business’s owner is granted the right to use another company’s trademarks, logos, and name in conducting the business.
+The company granting the use of the marks and name usually has instructions of guidance for the running of the business.
+Many companies that franchise to individual owners will, for instance, retain the right to approve the location of the business, dictate its hours of operation, and exert control over basic operations, including sales techniques, the business equipment and software used, promotions and training.

-When a known company and an entrepreneur go into business, both parties have a lot to lose.
-Franchise laws are designed to protect the interests of both parties involved.
 When you have a dispute regarding a franchise agreement, or believe the other party has broken the contract, you need an attorney with experience in the complicated area of franchise law.
-Howard R. Morrill has an extensive background of representing clients dealing with franchise disputes in Seattle and surrounding areas.
+Howard R. Morrill has an extensive experience representing clients dealing with franchise disputes.